HossamCj/Namy-Blog/README.md

-# Namy-Blog
+# Namy-B
-Namy it's a blog for sharing your Tech experience
+It's a website care about  homestays for vacation rentals, and tourism activities.

+a simple airbnb clone